 Will it be only your 10%, keeping the rest for yourself, or not even that?
-Or are you going to live a radical, unexplainable, inexplicable, and sacrificial lifestyle in the eyes of man, giving beyond the norm, giving more than you have been given?
+Or are you going to live a radical, explainable, inexplicable, and a sacrificial lifestyle in the eyes of man, giving beyond the norm, giving more than you have been given?

 That when the Lord speaks your name to the host above, all heaven will burst into shouts of joy, singing, and rejoicing for the bountiful harvest of righteousness that came by the selfless work of your hand.

 “When the Son of Man comes in His glory, and all the angels with Him, then He will sit on His glorious throne.
 Before Him will be gathered all the nations, and He will separate people one from another as a shepherd separates the sheep from the goats.
 And He will place the sheep on His right, but the goats on the left.

 Then the King will say to those on His right, ‘Come, you who are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world.
 For I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me.’